Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/environment-variables.md

 ### Private variables in production

 In production, none of the `.env` files are used to load runtime variables by default.
-Instead, the variables that load are based on the hosting runtime you're using.
+Instead, the variables that load are based on the hosting runtime that you're using.

 For example, if you're deploying to a Node.js server, then you can pass variables to the Node.js process using [`cross-env`](https://github.com/kentcdodds/cross-env#readme):